nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 `extractQuestionDifficulty`

-This method acts as a helper function for extracting an `QnDifficulty` enum type from a user text input.
+This method acts as a helper method for extracting an `QnDifficulty` enum type from a user text input.
 This is used for setting question difficulty during the construction of a `Question` , or the execution of a `CommandMarkDifficulty`.